awsdocs/aws-storagegateway-user-guide/doc_source/managing-volumes.md

 # Managing Your Volume Gateway<a name="managing-volumes"></a>

-Following, you can find information about how to manage you volume gateway resources\.
+Following, you can find information about how to manage your volume gateway resources\.

 Cached volumes are volumes in Amazon Simple Storage Service \(Amazon S3\) that are exposed as iSCSI targets on which you can store your application data\.
-You can find information following about how to add and delete volumes for your cached setup, and about how to add and remove Amazon Elastic Block Store \(Amazon EBS\) volumes in Amazon EC2 gateways\.
+You can find information following about how to add and delete volumes for your cached setup\.
+You can also learn how to add and remove Amazon Elastic Block Store \(Amazon EBS\) volumes in Amazon EC2 gateways\.

+**Topics**
 + [Adding a Volume](#ApplicationStorageVolumesCached-Adding)
 + [Expanding the Size of a Volume](#volume-size-increase)
 + [Cloning a Volume](#clone-volume)